 These topics cover important introductory material

 in particle physics.

 theory and experiment will be emphasized.
 This first quarter

 the study of the field of particle physics,

 with further introductory material and applications

-to follow in the spring term, Physics 662.
+to follow in the second term, Physics 662.

 Prof. Jim Brau